dataobservatory-eu/music/content/post/2021-10-15-MaMA/index.md

 authors = ["daniel_antal"]

-tags = ["Music industry","data-as-service", "innovation", "France"]
+tags = ["Music industry","data-as-service", "Innovation", "France"]

 summary = "Reprex’s co-founder, Daniel Antal and our Listen Local curator, Marie Zhorová participated in the MaMA Festival & Convention in Paris on 13-15 October within the JUMP Music Market Accelerator Program.
 We introduced our Digital Music Observatory to national music organizations and encouraged them to try out a cooperation with us."